 - The bully (bullies) may be asked to genuinely apologise.
-Other consequences such as those in our behaviour policy may take place.

-- Monitoring by Staff
+Other consequences such as those in our behaviour policy may take place. - Monitoring by all staff. - Use of a behaviour contract/agreement. - Liaison with parent/carer/social worker. - In serious cases, suspension or even exclusion will be considered. - If possible, the students will be reconciled.

-- Formal recording (racism/homophobia)

-- Use of behaviour contract

-- Liaison with parent/carer/social worker

-- In serious cases, suspension or even exclusion will be considered

-- If possible, the students will be reconciled